-The external dimension of the Common Agricultural Policy: shaping rural space in Georgia?
+The external dimension of the Common Agricultural Policy: shaping rural spaces?

 Oct 2016 – Aug 2017: University of Warwick, United Kingdom